ricmac/Cybercultural/src/posts/019-web20-summit-2006-lou-reed.md

 ![Tim O’Reilly gets the dance floor going](/assets/images/timoreilly_lou.jpeg) *Sally can't dance, but Tim O’Reilly can.
 Photo [by Renee Blodgett](https://encounters.typepad.com/photos/web_20_2006/oreilly_dancing_to_lou_reedjpg.jpg)*

 Almost as snarky as Lou was the internet industry critic Nicholas Carr in his [summary post](https://www.roughtype.com/?p=577) about the Web 2.0 Summit.
 My own blog comments were cited by Carr as among “the tepid reviews of the third annual 2.0 boondoggle.”
 It was a fair cop, but overall I had enjoyed the event; to quote another Lou Reed song, I was “beginning to see the light” about the business opportunities Web 2.0 was presenting to me.
-Similar to Lou Reed, I was more than happy to pocket money from sponsors in return for my content.
+Similar to Lou, I was more than happy to pocket money from sponsors in return for my content.

 * * *